nielssorensen/OpenEmu-wiki/User-guide:-Cheat-codes.md

-Like many emulators, OpenEmu allows the use of [cheat codes](http://en.wikipedia.org/wiki/Cheating_in_video_games) to change the way a game plays (invincibility, level skipping, &c.).
+Like many emulators, OpenEmu allows the use of [cheat codes](http://en.wikipedia.org/wiki/Cheating_in_video_games) to change the way a game plays (invincibility, level skipping, etc.).

 Cheat-code support in OpenEmu is determined by each [core](https://github.com/OpenEmu/OpenEmu/wiki/User-guide:-Preferences:-Cores) and its underlying emulation code.
 Some cores do not support cheat codes; OpenEmu knows which cores those are, and its cheat functionality will not be available when they are in use.

+### Finding cheats

+A good resource for finding cheat codes is [GameHacking.org](http://gamehacking.org).

+**Important**: Be sure that the codes you use are for the proper region of the game you are playing.
+Since there can be different versions of a game for various locales, there are also different codes that have to be used.
+For example: cheat codes for a US version of a game may not work for an EU version of a game.

 ### Adding cheats

 To add a cheat code, you must be running a game.
-Within the game window, move the mouse to produce the [HUD bar](#), and click the cog/gear icon near the centre.
+Within the game window, move the mouse to produce the [HUD bar](#), and click the cog/gear icon near the center.
 If the core supports cheat codes, a menu item called *Select Cheat* will be available.
 In this menu, there will be another item labelled *Add Cheat...* — click here to input a new code.

 ![HUD Select Cheat menu](https://raw.github.com/okdana/OpenEmu-documentation/master/assets/img/user%20guide/HUD%20-%20Select%20Cheat%20-%20Add%20Cheat%20%28no%20game%29.png)